canada-ca/cloud-guardrails-O365/EN/04_Enable-Logging-and-Monitoring.md

 * [ ] Develop a plan to respond to and understand the impact of security incidents, in accordance with the [GC Cyber Security Event Management Plan](https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/security-identity-management/government-canada-cyber-security-event-management-plan.html)
 * [ ] Establish an MOU for defensive services and threat monitoring protection services with CCCS

+## Additional Considerations

+* [ ] The use of a central logging solution should be considered whenever and wherever possible.

 ## Validation

 * [ ] Confirm policy for event logging is implemented.
 * [ ] Confirm event logs are being generated.
 * [ ] Confirm that security contact information has been configured to receive alerts and notifications.
+* [ ] Confirm that there is a plan in place to respond to incidents.

 ## References